 A bowl of dirt

 I found this menorah on Instagram and was astounded by the genius simplicity of it all.
 Just fill a bowl with some soil and “plant” those candles in.
+Make sure you make a little mound for the shamash to be higher than the rest.
+Et voila.
 Wow.
 The human mind is truly a marvel.

 Image via Juj Winn/Getty Images